Omniverse-Web3-Labs/Introduction/docs/test-guide/m2-test-guide.md

 ## Run test

-### Test of fungible tokens
+### Test of tokens

-#### Automatical test of fungible tokens
+#### Automatical test of tokens

 Only one command is needed to execute the test, the output of which will show you what the test is doing.
-The output will be explained in detail in [Explaination of fungible tokens test](#explaination-of-fungible-tokens-test)
+The output will be explained in detail in [Explaination of tokens test](#explaination-of-tokens-test)

 ```sh
 node src/index.js -t ft
 ```

-#### Explaination of fungible tokens test
+#### Explaination of tokens test

 There are several steps in the full test flow, which is executed absolutely automatical and you may see the following configures and outputs.